 - Respond immediately to all requests from credit card issuers to produce proof of transactions, such as sales receipts and billing invoices from shipping companies.
 Failure to do so results in an automatic chargeback.
 Many companies automatically assume that a request will be followed by a chargeback, but this is not always the case.
 A valid customer may have lost the receipt and need a new copy.
 In addition, seeing the reproduced sales receipt may jog the individual’s memory.

 One of the most effective methods to identify fraudulent customers is to collect and analyze the shopping habits of a merchant’s typical customers.
 The data collected provides a positive file with which to check transactions against in order to identify potential instances of fraud.

 - Track the sources of physical and website visitors.
-Valuable marketing and risk management information can be obtained from the web addresses that are used to reach the site.
+Valuable marketing and fraud risk management information can be obtained from the web addresses that are used to reach the site.

 - Collect and analyze internet customer “click through” patterns.
-These patterns tell where the individuals travel to and from within the website and provide useful data that can be used for marketing and fraud risk screening.
+These patterns tell where the individuals travel to and from within the website and provide useful data that can be used for marketing and fraud risk management screening.

 - Track purchase patterns of registered customers.
 This type of data can provide a valuable foundation for targeting fraudulent transactions.

 Develop Appropriate Risk Management Infrastructure

 Fraud prevention is a specialized field that requires individuals that are properly trained to monitor and investigate potential instances of fraud.

 - Establish a formal fraud control function.
 A specialized fraud control group can provide the focus that businesses need to prevent and detect fraud activity.